BerkeleyLab/assert/README.md

 * Is callable inside `pure` procedures, and
 * Can be eliminated during an optimizing compiler's dead-code removal phase based on a preprocessor macro: `-DUSE_ASSERTIONS=.false.`.

-The `characterizable_t` type defines an `as_character()` deferred binding that produces `character` strings for use as diagnostic output from a user-defined derived type that extends  `characterizable_t` and ipmlements the deferred binding.
+The `characterizable_t` type defines an `as_character()` deferred binding that produces `character` strings for use as diagnostic output from a user-defined derived type that extends  `characterizable_t` and implements the deferred binding.

 The `intrinsic_array_t` type that extends `characterizable_t` provides a convenient mechanism for producing diagnostic output from arrays of intrinsic type `complex`, `integer`, `logical`, or `real`.